Director of the Department of Tactical Momentum

 28 — The Overconfident Charge

-Running into battle before the briefing ends.
+You act before briefing ends.

 29 — The Tactical Shortcut Catastrophe

-Your brilliant shortcut is actually a portal to chaos.
+Your brilliant shortcut creates a new problem.

 30 — The Accidental Hero Entrance